Decode segfault errors in dmesg

 then X86_PF_WRITE

-- if the error code is 4, then the faulty memory access is a read from userland
+- If the error code is 4, then the faulty memory access is a read from user space.

-- if the error code is 6, then the faulty memory access is a write from userland
+- If the error code is 6, then the faulty memory access is a write from user space.

 Moreover, the faulty memory address in dmesg